Hunter's Yard cabin yachts sail into 80th year on Norfolk Broads

 "I worked 21 years for Percy, he used to be in the top of the shed with his old pipe going - always surrounded by a cloud of smoke.
 He was a real gentleman to work for.

-"It's been quite an experience looking after the fleet, it's been a lifetime."'Overwhelmed and humbled'
+"It's been quite an experience looking after the fleet, it's been a lifetime."

 With plans to expanded private moorings at Hunter's Yard to help generate income, the running of courses in keel boat sailing and the ongoing hire business, Jennifer Mack is confident the family fleet will be navigating the tranquil waters of the Broads for years to come.